JSON Sorter

 Privacy Notes:

-Pasted text and browsed or dropped files are read, parsed, sorted, charted, copied, and downloaded in the browser during the current session.
-No server lookup is needed for the sorting or path review itself.
+Pasted text and browsed or dropped files are read, parsed, sorted, copied, charted, and downloaded in the browser during the current session.
+Sorting does not need a server lookup.
+The page may load its charting library from a public CDN, but your JSON text and local file contents are not submitted for sorting.

 Worked Examples:

 An API configuration sample starts with keys in the order zebra, alpha, release, and limits.
-With A-Z keys, Recursive object keys, and Unicode code-unit order, Sorted JSON places object members in repeatable order at every depth, and Sort Audit reports how many objects were scanned and changed.
+With A-Z recursive sorting and Unicode code-unit comparison, the sorted output places object members in repeatable order at every depth, and the audit reports how many objects were scanned and changed.

 FAQ: